 These are the numbers you’ll be seeing on the bottom of the time signature and which note lengths they correspond to:

 - 4 = quarter note

 These are the most common time signatures you will see:

 The 4/4 time signature is so common that it is referred to as “common time” and often, you will see a C on the music where the time signature would normally be which means to play the piece in 4/4 time.

-Now that you understand all of the symbols and signatures at the beginning of the song, you’re ready to start reading violin notes.
+Now that you understand all the symbols and signatures at the beginning of a violin song, you’re ready to start reading notes.

-Remembering your mnemonic devices can help you read the notes on the staff, but will you be able to identify the notes that fall off of the staff and outside of the range of the mnemonic device?
+Remembering your mnemonic devices can help you read the notes on the staff, but will you be able to identify the notes that fall off the staff?

 As discussed earlier, there are many notes that will fall above the staff and a couple that fall below it.

 Just remember that if you know the notes on the staff, you can count up or down using the alphabet to figure out any note you come across.

 Test yourself with the chart below.